 discipline during the tournament.

-U16 and U18 players serving red card game suspension must immediately leave the
+- U19 players serving red card game suspension must immediately leave the area

 serving the suspension.

 serving suspensions from red cards in league play prior to the tournament will

 need to contact tournament organizers to determine eligibility to participate

 coach serving a suspension from their associating league will not be allowed on

 the bench as a team official for the tournament.
 The team is welcome to attend.

 of any tournament game result or player eligibility will be reviewed by